 photographs, maps, and detailed reports documenting the architectural, cultural, and family histories of thousands of 18th– and 19th–century buildings in communities across Virginia.
 This collection was originally assembled by the Virginia Writers' Project, part of the depression-era Works Progress Administration.

-database including patents and grants from the crown and commonwealth from 1623 to 1992 and database of grants in the Northern Neck Proprietary from 1692 to 1862 (images available online).
+This database includes patents and grants from the crown and commonwealth from 1623 to 1994, as well as the Northern Neck Proprietary from 1692 to 1862 (images available online).
+Chronological views of the Land Office Patents & Grants and the Northern Neck Grants & Surveys are avialable.

 The 1776 Virginia Constitution confirmed a bicameral legislature, consisting of the House of Delegates and Senate of Virginia.
 The present state Constitution provides that the House of Delegates shall consist of 90 to 100 members and the Senate shall consist of 33 to 40 members.
 Arranged chronologically, the Virginia State Legislature Photograph Collection contains annual composite portraits of the General Assembly.
 The photographs range in date from 1857 to 2004, and are primarily the work of the Foster Studio and later the Dementi Studio of Richmond.